scious/documentation/docs/scious-search/latest.md

 ### Get your Search Provider's API keys

+#### Algolia
+Algolia integrations require three things: an `Application ID`, `Search Only API Key` and an `Admin API Key`.
+To get these, [log into Algolia](https://www.algolia.com/) > navigate to the

+#### Typesense

 ### Setup Scious Search plugin

 ### Display API key names as fields

+In your bubble editor, tap `Settings` > `API` tab > and then enable `Use field display instead of ID for key names` as shown below.

 <Figure src="img/scious-search/use field display instead of id.png" />

 ### Sync your database

-While we provide a `Sync Search Index` action (details [below](latest#sync-search-index)) for mirroring data from your Bubble app to your Search Provider, we've pre-built a synchronization admin page you can use to get your first sync started faster.
+While we provide a `Sync Search Index` action (details [below](latest#sync-search-index)) for mirroring data from your Bubble app to your Search Provider, we've also built a synchronization admin page you can copy and paste into your app to start your first sync.

-(it actually uses this action).

 - `Fields to search`: The Bubble fields to sync supplied as a JSON list... for example `['Author','Title','Created Date']`.
 If empty, then all of the columns will be synchronized.
 Empty is defined as nothing at all, `[]`, `['']`, or `[""]`.
 Any other value will result in an error.